10 Onboarding Mistakes to Avoid

 10. Adopting a sink-or-swim approach because it worked for you — It’s good for employees to learn on their own and apply critical thinking and figure out their jobs.
 But it’s important to give them guidance along the way.
 Not everyone has the same needs, and not everyone learns or reacts the same way.
 One successful swimmer (you) doesn’t make it a trend, nor does it make a good policy.

-Now that you have an idea of some simple steps you can take to improve your onboarding process, read Onboarding: The Secret Key to Successful Recruiting for an in-depth look at how optimizing your entire onboarding process and giving it the kind of attention most companies spend on recruitment alone can help lead to better employee engagement, productivity, and ultimately profitability.
+Now that you have an idea of some simple steps you can take to improve your onboarding process, read The Importance of an Employee Onboarding Process for an in-depth look at how optimizing your entire onboarding process and giving it the kind of attention most companies spend on recruitment alone can help lead to better employee engagement, productivity, and ultimately profitability.